adrichrithom/ALPI-Project/README.md

 # Assembly
 - First solder everything as shown in [Wiring](#wiring) beaware that the buttons need longer cables
+- There is a small potentiometer at the back of the display on the i2c module.
+Turn it with a screwdriver while powered on until the boxes are showing slightly.
 - Press 4 heatset inserts into the cylinders on the bottom part of the case
 - Press 2 heatset inserts into the side of the button holders
 - Place the raspberry pi pico onto it´s holder on the bottom part of the case